Birational geometry of moduli of curves with an $S_3$-cover: Introduction

 The goal of this paper, alongside its companion \cite{gale19}, is to analyze the birational geometry of the moduli space of curves equipped with a $G$-cover, where $G$ is any finite group.
 More specifically, here we prove that the moduli space $\overline\R_{g,S_3}^{S_3}$ of genus $g$ connected twisted $S_3$-covers is of general type for any odd genus $g\geq 13$.

+In a series of seminal works, Eisenbud, Harris and Mumford proved that the moduli $\M_g$ of genus $g$ smooth curves is a variety of general type for any genus $g>23$ (see \cite{harmum82, har84, eihar87}).
+The behavior is different for low genus, and in fact there is a large literature showing that $\M_g$ is unirational for $g\leq 14$ and rationally connected for $g=15$ (see for instance \cite{arbacor81, ver05, bruver05}).
+Recently, Farkas, Jensen and Payne showed that also $\M_{22}$ and $\M_{23}$ are of generaly type \cite{fjp20}.

-The moduli $\M_g$ of genus $g$ smooth curves is a variety of general type for any genus $g\geq 22$ and $g\neq 23$ (see \cite{harmum82}).
-The case $g=23$ is still open, and the bound $\kappa(\M_{23})\geq 2$ on its Kodaira dimension has been proven by Farkas in \cite{far00}.
-Also many finite covers of $\M_g$ with a modular interpretation, have the same behavior: there is a transition genus such that for any higher value the variety is of general type.
+Many finite covers of $\M_g$ with a modular interpretation, have the same behavior: there is a transition genus such that for any higher value the variety is of general type.
 The interesting property is that in many cases the transition genus is strictly lower.
 Farkas and Ludwig proved in \cite{farlud10} that the space $\R_{g,\mmu_2}^{\mmu_2}$ of curves with a non-trivial $2$-torsion bundle is of general type for any genus $g\geq14$ and $g\neq 15$; Chiodo, Eisenbud, Farkas and Schreyer (see~\cite{cefs13}) proved the same in the case of $3$-torsion bundles for $g\geq 12$; Farkas and Verra approached in \cite{farver10} the case of odd spin curves, which is of general type for $g\geq12$.

+In this paper we focus on the moduli $\R_{g,G}$ of curves with a principal $G$-bundle for $G$ finite group.
+We build its compactification $\overline\R_{g,G}$ as the moduli of twisted $G$-covers, that is balanced representable maps $\phi\colon\ssC\to BG$ where $\ssC$ is a Deligne-Mumford stack such that its coarse space is a stable curve $C$, with non-trivial stabilizer only at some nodes.
+We properly introduce twisted $G$-covers in \S\ref{int_twist}, and in \S\ref{int_adm} we recall the equivalence with the notion of admissible $G$-cover.
+In order to evaluate the Kodaira dimension of $\overline \R_{g,G}$ it is necessary to consider a desingularization $\widehat \R_{g,G}\to \overline\R_{g,G}$, but it is difficult to evaluate the dimension of the space of $n$-canonical sections $H^0(\widehat \R_{g,G},nK)$.
+Following the approach of \cite{harmum82}, we intend to focus in those cases where it is the same to evaluate the dimension of the space of $n$-canonical sections over the regular locus of $\overline \R_{g,G}$, that is those cases such that